-Narcissistic people do like to complain a lot, when at a family gathering if they start complaining, let them know they can make their own choices in life, things like.
-“That’s tough what could you do about that?”
+Narcissistic people do like to complain a lot.
+When at a family gathering, if they start complaining, let them know they can make their own choices in life, things like.
+“That’s tough; what could you do about that?”
 Or when they’re coming at you.
-“That’s you’re opinion, I can see your point of view.
-However, I don’t agree.
-Also, you have a choice; if you don’t want to be around them, don’t go to the family gathering.
-Or focus on how you want the gathering to go, and stick with family members that’s don’t put you down.
+“That’s your opinion.
+I can see your point of view.
+However, I disagree.
+You have a choice; if you don’t want to be around them, don’t go to the family gathering.
+Or focus on how you want the gathering to go, and stick with family members that don’t put you down.

 Boundaries, creating boundaries around toxic family members, saying no and sticking to your no, whatever your boundaries are to you.
 Set your standards and limits of behaviour you will and will not accept from them and things you will and will not do for them.
 When they’re putting you down, or just being rude, trying to provoke that argument, or gain attention.
 “I think we should end this conversation.”
-Then leave then to it when they’re asking endless favours.
-“Sorry I can not help with that, you’ll need to find someone more suitable who can.”
+Then leave them to it when they’re asking endless favours.
+“Sorry, I can not help with that; you’ll need to find someone more suitable who can.”

-You only need to explain yourself once, what they do with that is up to them, how you handle their reactions is up to you, the more we play their games, the more we feel angry, upset, hurt and frustrated, the more we realise they are responsible for themselves, take a step back and focus on our life, the easier our lives become, not easy to start.
+You only need to explain yourself once.
+What they do with that is up to them, and how you handle their reactions is up to you.
+The more we play their games, the more we feel angry, upset, hurt and frustrated, the more we realise they are responsible for themselves, take a step back and focus on our life, the easier our lives become, not easy to start.
 However, it’s possible.

 Limiting contact with toxic family members or going no contact.